Hallways Handbook

 Roommate/Suitemate Agreements

 University Housing seeks to support roommate and suitemate relationships by establishing Roommate/Suitemate Agreements between all residents who share a room.
 Roommate/Suitemate Agreements are designed to help facilitate a discussion between roommates about issues such as guests, noise, cleanliness and shared items.
 This agreement will be the starting point for addressing concerns that may arise during the year.
 Students are encouraged to renegotiate their Roommate/Suitemate Agreement as issues arise.
 This tool is most effective when the roommates are open and honest.
-Students can find more information about Roommate/Suitemate Agreements here.
+Find more information about Roommate/Suitemate Agreements.

 Property